Pomo: Post contact

 The Pomo suffered from the infectious diseases brought by the Euro-American migrants, including cholera and smallpox.
 They did not have immunity to such diseases and fatalities were high.
 In 1837 a deadly epidemic of smallpox, originating in settlements at Fort Ross, caused numerous deaths of native people in the Sonoma and Napa regions.
 Mission treatment of Pomo was similar to that of slavery, and many Pomo died due to inhospitable living conditions.

 The Russian River Valley was settled in 1850 by the 49ers, and the Lake Sonoma Valley was homesteaded out.
 The US government forced many Pomo on to reservations so that the European-Americans could homestead the former Pomo lands.
 Some Pomo took jobs as ranch laborers; others lived in refugee villages.

 During this time, two white settlers named Andrew Kelsey and Charles Stone enslaved many Pomo people in order to work as cowboys on their ranch.
 They forced the Pomo Indians to work in very intense and unorthodox conditions and sexually abused the Pomo women.
 The Pomo men were forced to work in harsh conditions and were not given any respect by the settlers.
 Exasperated with the violence and oppression of Stone and Kelsey, they rebelled.

-The Pomo men set up a sneak attack and killed both Stone and Kelsey.
 Because of the deaths of Kelsey and Stone, United States lieutenant J. W. Davidson and captain Nathaniel Lyon sent an army to retaliate against the Pomo people.
 During the Bloody Island Massacre of 1850, on an island in Clear Lake the 1st Dragoons US Cavalry slaughtered between 60 and 100 people, mostly women and children of the Clear Lake Pomo and neighboring tribes.